 The blank spaces in an album have sunk many a collector as soon as their good ship of philately is launched.
 Luckily, the day of buying a huge album and attempting to fill it with thousands of stamps as the primary way to collect are over.
 You are not denigrated, the way the collector of earlier days sometimes was, if you don't collect the world.

-There are those who still attempt to fill as many places in their albums as possible.
+Some still attempt to fill as many places in their albums as possible.
 You can recognize them as they buy large lots of used stamps to sort through.
 As one never completes a world collection, it is up to each different collector to decide how far he or she wants to go.

 Choose a Stamp Specialty